-TSW completed a Master Plan for the main campus, including a comprehensive physical analysis, space analysis and needs projections, growth projections based on a demographic analysis, recommendations for new facilities and other improvements, long-term parking recommendations, and a program for the Technical Education Complex.
+Between 2001 and 2011, Northeast State Community College experienced significant growth in enrollment, making it the second-fastest-growing two-year college in Tennessee.
+With this growth came the need for expanded facilities, particularly for technical education courses.
+To address this need, TSW was retained to complete a Master Plan for the main campus, including a comprehensive physical analysis, space analysis, and needs projections, growth projections based on a demographic analysis, recommendations for new facilities and other improvements, long-term parking recommendations, and a program for the Technical Education Complex.